schmidt-software/KeenWrite/docs/r.md

 r#x( 'Project Title' )
 ```

-This is because the application inserts definition reference names based
+This is because the application inserts variable reference names based
 on the type of file being edited.
 By default, the R engine does not have
 a function named `x` defined.